AdaGold/trek/README.md

 ## Requirements
 - **Wave 1:** Click button or link to show all trips
 - **Wave 2:** Can click on a trip, from the list of trips, to see more information about that trip
-  - Should be able to see id, name, destination, continent, about, category, weeks and cost
+  - Should be able to see id, name, continent, about, category, weeks and cost
 - **Wave 3:** While viewing a single trip, you can reserve a spot
   - Use a form to submit your name to reserve a spot on the trip you are viewing.
 - **For All Waves**